 Where to stay: The stylish Lot Boutique Hotel (above) suits its trendy neighbourhood of Miraflores perfectly.
 This area of Lima is home to the world-famous Michelin star restaurant Central, designer shopping and is walking distance to the beach.

 Rio de Janeiro, Brazil has a thriving contemporary art scene

 Rio De Janeiro is best known for its iconic beaches and vibrant Carnival Festival but there is a lot more to discover.
 Rio is filled with quirky museums, from the Niterói Contemporary Art Museum that’s shaped like a UFO to the futuristic looking Museum of Tomorrow dedicated to climate change and sustainability.
 You can even take a day trip from the city to Inhotim, an outdoor contemporary art museum built by an eccentric millionaire and surrounded by botanical gardens.

-Where to stay: One of the most exciting hotel openings in Rio De Janeiro for 2017 is The Gran Meliá Nacional Rio de Janeiro.
+Where to stay: One of the most exciting recent hotel openings in Rio De Janeiro The Gran Meliá Nacional Rio de Janeiro.
 Designed by the award winning modernist architect, Oscar Neimeyer, the property has touches of the old and new with restored original art pieces, including a huge sculpture of a mermaid, above, and contemporary designs throughout.